Don Mescall

 Don Mescall is an Irish singer and songwriter from County Limerick.
-Mescall regularly tours Ireland and the United Kingdom and plays at some major festivals.
 He splits his time between the United Kingdom, Ireland, and the United States.

 Early career

 Having played in pubs and clubs around Ireland, Mescall landed the job of opening for Richie Havens at the Mean Fiddler in London.
 Mescall began his set with a new song, "Paradise".
 Havens liked the song so much that he recorded "Paradise" for his 2002 "Wishing Well" album.